TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap.rst

 :aspect:`Description`
    Prints the current data-array, :php:`$cObj->data`, directly to browser.
-This is where :ts:`field` gets data from.
+This is where :typoscript:`field` gets data from.

 .. attention::